Tesamorelin Therapy in Miami

 Tesamorelin is a synthetic analog of growth hormone-releasing hormone (GHRH) — the hypothalamic hormone that signals the pituitary gland to produce and release human growth hormone (HGH).
 It is marketed under the brand name Egrifta and holds the distinction of being the only GHRH analog with FDA approval specifically for the reduction of visceral abdominal fat.

-Tesamorelin was originally developed and approved for the treatment of lipodystrophy in HIV-positive patients — a condition characterized by abnormal fat accumulation in the trunk and abdomen.
-Clinical trials demonstrated that tesamorelin significantly reduced visceral adipose tissue (VAT) in this population, and its efficacy has led to growing off-label use in the broader anti-aging and body composition optimization space.
+Originally developed for the treatment of lipodystrophy in HIV-positive patients, clinical trials demonstrated that tesamorelin significantly reduced visceral adipose tissue (VAT).
+Its efficacy has led to growing off-label use in the broader anti-aging and body composition optimization space.
+Explore the full range of tesamorelin benefits supported by clinical research.

 At Rewind Anti-Aging of Miami, we prescribe tesamorelin for patients who want to specifically target visceral abdominal fat — the deep, metabolically active fat that surrounds the organs and drives cardiovascular risk, insulin resistance, and systemic inflammation.